-I am a historian of energy, environment, and society.
-My research and writing explore topics including energy transitions, infrastructure, fossil fuel dependence, and economic growth.
+I am a historian of energy, environment, and economics.
+My research and writing explore topics including energy transitions, infrastructure, fossil fuel dependence, sustainability, and economic growth.

 I teach history at Arizona State University and can be followed on Twitter (@EnergyHistorian).